 Release the Hounds was the only Vancouver dog walking company being represented at Dreamforce, the world’s largest technology conference, held in San Francisco last month.

 The one session that really stood out to me didn’t have anything to do with sales, marketing or even delivering outstanding service.
-It had to do with driving exceptional internal company culture.
+It had to do with driving an exceptional internal company culture.
 Since starting with Release the Hounds back in 2011 it is certainly one of the areas I have focused the most on knowing that if we form an outstanding culture and create an amazing company to work for, that will show in the service we provide.
-There is no question that I speak confidently and am beyond proud of the ‘tribe’ we have at Release the Hounds and our exceptional team.
+There is no question that I speak confidently and am beyond proud of the ‘tribe’ we have at Release the Hounds and our exceptional team (also see the interview with RTH’s James Woller).
 After attending a session at Dreamforce focusing on the importance of company culture, it reinforced how critical this aspect is to any company.

-- Increase effectiveness by reducing fear and stress from any team friction
+- Increase the effectiveness by reducing fear and stress from any team friction

 - Continue great hires as people seek employment in companies that are ‘fun’ to work for and believe in

 - Learning becomes effortless when your tribe is actively engaged in teaching each other the latest thinking and practices

 - The team is excited and don’t see their role as ‘work’ or a ‘job’, but rather an opportunity to feel alive and be engaged